DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 #### 2. Grid Price - PERMANENT STORAGE

-**Location:** Inside the ESP32 device's permanent memory (like settings storage)
+**Location:** MySQL database on the backend server (Railway) - `grid_price` table

-- Saved with the name "gridPrice"
+- Saved in the cloud database permanently
+- User must enter the price in the dashboard and click "Save"
+- No default value - field starts empty
-- When you change the price, it's saved here
+- When you change the price, it's saved to the database
-- When the ESP32 starts up, it loads the saved price
+- When the dashboard loads, it retrieves the saved price from the database
-- **Important:** This stays saved even if you turn off the ESP32
+- **Important:** This stays saved in the cloud even if ESP32 is reset
+- Also sent to ESP32 via MQTT (if control commands enabled) for device-side calculations

-**Think of it like:** A setting on your phone that you change once and it remembers
+**Think of it like:** A cloud-based setting that persists across all devices and sessions

 #### 3. Real-Time Telemetry Data - AUTOMATICALLY SAVED